 Originally from Essex, I graduated from Bath University in 1981.
 I started my working life as a Research Scientist in the Pharmaceutical industry.
 In my late twenties I decided to change career and returned to University, this time in London, to train as a Science teacher.
 My first teaching job was in Eastbourne and I have taught in East Sussex ever since, my last job being Vice Principal at The Eastbourne Academy.
 In the summer I left full time teaching to work as an Educational consultant part time.
 My husband and I have a fairly large family with four children and four grandchildren (so far!).
 I am now really looking forward to being the Chair of Governors for The Parkland Federation and working closely with staff, pupils and parents.

-The School was well known to me as friends had sent their children to the Parklands School and I was keen to participate in an exciting environment as a school Governor.
+The School was well known to me as friends had sent their children to the Parklands School and I was keen to participate in an exciting environment as an Associate Member.

 My background is as a medical doctor and I retired from that to bring up my 2 children who are now teenagers.
-Recently I have become a borough councillor and am interested in serving the Eastbourne community as well as my work as a governor here.
+Recently I have become a borough councillor and am interested in serving the Eastbourne community as well as my work as an Associate Member here.

 There is a lot of dynamism and change in the schools as we become Federated.
 It is a busy time and I am sure the schools will go from strength to strength ensuring continuing good quality education for all the pupils.